wallneradam/esorm/docs/advanced.md

 ### FastAPI pagination

 You can add pagination and sort parameters as a dependency in endpoint arguments:
+The pagination dependency set the `X-Total-Hits` header in the response to the total number of hits.
+So in your frontend, you can get the total number of hits from this header.

 ```python
 from typing import List